-- (1) At least one second who works in a contestant's corner may have the following equipment:
+- (1) At least one second who works in a boxer's corner may have the following equipment:

 - (a) A bucket.

 - (b) Clean towels.

-- (c) Sterile gauze pads, sterile cotton, and cotton-tipped swabs. - (d) Ice-filled bag, which is double-bagged.
-Ice in a sealed container. - (e) Water in clear plastic sealed containers. - (2) Seconds shall submit the bucket and corner equipment to the ringside physician for inspection and approval before a bout. - (3) In case of a cut, a boxer's seconds may only make topical use of the following: - (a) A solution of adrenaline 1/1000. - (b) Avetine. - (c) Thrombin.
+- (c) Sterile gauze pads, sterile cotton, and cotton-tipped swabs.

+- (d) Ice in a spill-proof sealed container.

+- (e) Water in clear plastic sealed containers.

+- (2) Seconds shall submit the bucket and corner equipment to the inspector or department representative for inspection and approval before a bout.

+- (3) In case of a cut, a boxer's seconds may only make topical use of the following:

+- (a) A solution of adrenaline 1/1000.

+- (b) Avetine.

+- (c) Thrombin.